AssetBlock/arc-01/README.md

 ### 3. Requesting a Transfer

-Investors must indicate to the issuer that they are looking to trade tokens to another investor.
-The issuer must approve or deny a request.
+Investors must indicate to the compliance manager that they are looking to trade tokens to another investor.
+The compliance manager must approve or deny each request.

 |Key|Type|Required|Additional Validation|
 |----|----|----|----|